Maṇḍana Miśra: Identification with Sureśvara

-Maṇḍana Miśhra has often been identified with Sureśvara.
+Maṇḍana Miśhra has often been identified with Sureśvara, based on the hagiographic Shankara Vijayams, which postdate Sgankara by more than five centuries.
+The hagiographies are filled with legends and fiction, often mutually contradictory.
 Sureśvara (fl.
 800-900 CE) and Maṇḍana Miśhra were contemporaries of Shankara.
-A strong tradition in Hinduism states that he started life as a Mīmāmsaka, became a sannyāsin and an Advaitin after Maṇḍana Miśhra and his wife Ubhaya Bharati were defeated by Shankara in a debate and was given the yogapatta or monastic name "Sureshwara".
+According to Advaita tradition, Maṇḍana Miśhra, originally a disciple of Kumarila Bhatta, started life as a Mīmāmsaka, became a sannyāsin and an Advaitin after he and his wife Ubhaya Bharati, were defeated by Shankara in a debate.
+He was given the yogapatta or monastic name Sureshwara.
+According to the Advaita Vedanta tradition, Suresvaracharya, along with Hastamalaka, Padmapāda, and Totakacharya was one of the four main disciples of Sankara, and was the first head of Sringeri Mutt, one of the four mathas believed in the Advaita Vedanta tradition to be established by Shankara.

-According to Kuppuswami Sastri, it is not likely that Maṇḍana Miśhra, the author of Brahmasiddhi, is identical with Sureśvara, but the tradition is correct in describing Maṇḍana Miśhra and Śankara as contemporaries.
-His critical edition of the Brahmasiddhi also points out that the name Maṇḍana Miśhra is both a title and a first name, which is a possible cause for a confusion of personalities.
+According to Kuppuswami Sastri, it is unlikely that Maṇḍana Miśhra, the author of Brahmasiddhi, is identical with Sureśvara, but the tradition is correct in describing Maṇḍana Miśhra and Śankara as contemporaries.
+Sastri's critical edition of the Brahmasiddhi also notes that the name Maṇḍana Miśhra is both a title and a first name, which is a possible cause for a confusion of personalities.
 Maṇḍana Miśhra's brand of Advaita differs in certain critical details from that of Śhankara, whereas Sureśvara's thought is very faithful to that of Śhankara.

 According to Sharma, Hiriyanna and Kuppuswami Sastra have pointed out that Sureśvara and Maṇḍana Miśra had different views on various doctrinal points: